CringeTherapy/Disabler/README.md

 #Congratulations, you have successfully disabled GoGuardian :)))))

-#Changelog Beta v1.3:
+#Changelog Beta v1.3/1.3.1:

 #ADDED JAVA and JLI.dll BUG FIX YAYYYY!!!
 It probably still won't work tho lol.
 Also ummm tlauncher isnt working on my home pc but my home pc sucks.
+OK UPDATE i fixed it lmaooo. it was a dumb error i didnt do a neccessary cmd L.